MrLeebo/redux-supermodel/docs/api.md

 The prop object will contain the following values:

+- `initialized : bool` Becomes true the first time any action creator has been dispatched for this resource, false otherwise
-- `ready` True if there are no AJAX requests pending and at least one request has finished
+- `ready : bool` True if there are no AJAX requests pending and at least one request has been dispatched
-- `busy` True if an AJAX request is currently pending
+- `busy : bool` True if any AJAX request is currently pending
-- `error` If the request failed, the error goes here
+- `error : object` If the request failed, the error goes here.
+This is the axios error object, see [Handling Errors](https://github.com/mzabriskie/axios#handling-errors) for information
-- `payload` This is where the data from the server goes
+- `payload : anything` The resource data.
+After a successful AJAX request, the payload will be an axios [response](https://github.com/mzabriskie/axios#response-schema)
-- `previous` When an AJAX request is pending, the original payload goes here
+- `previous : anything` When an AJAX request is pending, the original payload is copied here.
+It will be copied back if the request gets rejected
+- `pendingFetch : bool` True if there is a pending GET request
+- `pendingCreate : bool` True if there is a pending POST request
+- `pendingUpdate : bool` True if there is a pending PUT request
+- `pendingDestroy : bool` True if there is a pending DELETE request

 ##### Mounting `redux-supermodel` to a different key than `"resource"`